Margaret Jay, Baroness Jay of Paddington: Personal life

-In 1961, Callaghan married fellow journalist Peter Jay, a child of political parents: Douglas Jay, Labour MP and president of the Board of Trade, and Margaret Jay, member of the Greater London Council.
-Peter Jay was appointed ambassador to the United States by his friend David Owen, Foreign Secretary in her father's government, leading to accusations of nepotism.
+In 1961 Callaghan married her fellow journalist Peter Jay, a child of political parents: Douglas Jay, Labour MP and president of the Board of Trade, and Margaret Garnett, member of the Greater London Council.
+Peter Jay was appointed British Ambassador to the United States by his friend David Owen, Foreign Secretary in her father's government, leading to accusations of nepotism.

-While in the United States, she met journalist Carl Bernstein, with whom she had a much-publicised extramarital relationship in 1979.
+While in the United States, she met the journalist Carl Bernstein, with whom she had a much-publicised extramarital affair in 1979.
 Bernstein's then-wife Nora Ephron fictionalised the story in her novel, Heartburn, in which the character of Thelma is a thinly disguised representation of Jay.
 Peter Jay then had an affair with their nanny, fathering a child in the process (he originally denied paternity).
 The Jays divorced in 1986 after 25 years of marriage.